trevormh/audio_player/readme.md

 1. Drop a few MP3 files into the directory labeled mp3

-2. Create virtual environment with `python3 -m venv venv` and install dependencies with `pip install`
+2. Create virtual environment with `python3 -m venv venv`, activate it with (on Mac/Linux) with `source venv/bin/activate` and install dependencies with `pip install`

 3. Start the program the root directory with `python3 demo.py`